Gabrielle3101/flexbox-assignment/README.md

 ## Welcome! 👋

-To do this challenge, you need a basic understanding of HTML, CSS flexbox and media queries.
+My name is Gabrielle Duere.
+This is an assignment from hertechtrail cohort4 web1.

 ## The challenge

 Your challenge is to build the design image displayed in the images folder.

 You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.
+I used vanilla css for this challenge.

 ## Your users should be able to: